-Examples of behaviours that fit with these 5 broad areas are given below, the lists are not exhaustive but give an indication of what events should be allocated to which category:
+Examples of behaviours that fit with these 5 broad areas are given below; the lists are not exhaustive but give an indication of what events should be allocated to which category:

-Bullying Physical abuse Emotional abuse Prejudice based abuse physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm.
+Bullying Physical physical abuse such as hitting, kicking, shaking, abuse biting, hair pulling, or otherwise causing physical harm.
 It also includes inciting others to commit physical harm.
-Name calling, belittling, threatening, isolating and excluding from a social group Racist abuse Homophobic abuse Abuse in intimate personal relationships between children (sometimes known as 'teenage relationship abuse') Child on child abuse • sexual violence, such as rape, assault by penetration and sexual assault; (this may include an online element which facilitates, threatens and/or encourages sexual violence); sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse; causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party; Sexting consensual and non-consensual sharing of nude and semi-nude images and/or videos13 (also known as sexting or youth produced sexual imagery); up skirting, (now a criminal offence and has reporting requirements) which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm; Chik Cyber / on line Text groups, social media, sexting and youth-produced sexual imagery, peer pressure,
+Emotional Name calling, belittling, threatening, isolating and abuse excluding from a social group Prejudice Racist abuse based Homophobic abuse abuse Abuse in intimate between children (sometimes known as 'teenage φ personal relationship abuse') snc relationsh iips त्र Sexual sexual violence, such as rape, assault by penetration and sexual assault; (this may include an ပ င online element which facilitates, threatens and/or Child on child abuse encourages sexual violence). sexual harassment, such as sexual comments, (0 remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse. • causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party. • Sexting consensual and non-consensual sharing of nude and semi-nude images and/or videos13 (also known as sexting or youth produced sexual imagery). • up skirting, (now a criminal offence and has reporting requirements) which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
+Cyber / online Text groups, social media, sexting and youth-produced sexual imagery, peer pressure, Ritual Initiation /hazing type violence and rituals initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element